-Maybe all you know about Paris Saint-Germain is that they are a really good French football club with Neymar and Mbappé but they have never won the Champions League.
+Maybe all you know about Paris Saint-Germain is that they just signed Lionel Messi?
+Or that they are a really good French football club who already had Neymar and Mbappé but have never won the Champions League?

 Of course, they are more than that, and seeing a game at PSG would obviously involve spending some time in one of the greatest cities in the world.
 So let’s get to know Les Parisiens a little better.

 (Disclaimer: Some of the links below are affiliate links, meaning Groundhopper Guides may receive some compensation if you make a purchase after clicking one of these links.)